SAGA: Spectral Adversarial Geometric Attack on 3D Meshes: Introduction

 We propose a framework of a geometric adversarial attack on 3D meshes.
-Our attack, named SAGA, is depicted in Figure~\ref{fig:teaser}.
-The input mesh of the attack is perturbed and fed into an AE that reconstructs a \textit{geometrically different} output.
-Ideally, the deformation of the input should be unapparent and yet effectively modify the output geometry.
+Our attack, named SAGA, is \newtxt{exemplified} in Figure~\ref{fig:teaser}.
+The input mesh of the sphere is perturbed and fed into an AE that reconstructs a \textit{geometrically different} output\newtxt{, \ie, a cube!} Ideally, the deformation of the input should be unapparent and yet effectively modify the output geometry.

 In our attack, we aim to reconstruct the geometry of a \textit{specific target} mesh by perturbing a clean \textit{source} mesh into a malicious input.
 We present a white-box setting, where we have access to the AE and we optimize the attack according to its output.
 A black-box framework is also explored by transferring the adversarial examples to other unseen AEs.